 Antigua – Historic center walking tour – Half day tour

 Tour will depart from your hotel.
-The Spanish colonial town of Antigua Guatemala was declared a Unesco World Heritage Monument in 1979.
-The town itself was founded in 1543 by the Spanish conquistadores and the entire colony was governed from this location until 1773.
+The Spanish colonial town of Antigua Guatemala was declared a UNESCO World Heritage Monument in 1979.
+The town itself was founded in 1543 by the Spanish conquistadors.
+The entire colony was governed from this location until 1773.